Rabih Hage is a RIBA chartered architect and interior designer who divides his time between London, New York and the South of France.

 He has been knighted by the French Republic as a Chevalier dans l’Ordre National du Mérite for his services to design.

 Rabih designs on a human scale, from the inside out, taking inspiration from his clients and their personalities to create deceptively effortless spaces that are suffused with warmth, a subtle wit, and an exquisite feeling for volume, structure, light and colour.

 Rabih’s continually evolving creative approach encompasses everything; from designing interiors to creating bespoke furniture for private clients; from designing new buildings to creating design concepts for developers.
 He sees little distinction between his practice as an architect and as an interior designer.
 “There should not be any separation between the disciplines,” he argues; “it’s about bringing out what’s best for a building that’s important, respecting what’s happened before, that makes a building special.”

 Rabih has been a pioneer in many areas.
-He was a forerunner of the limited edition design movement, and has been working with designer-makers since the early 2000s to create unusual one off or limited edition furniture for clients and collectors.
+He was a forerunner of the limited edition design movement, and has been working with artists and designer-makers since the early 2000s to create unusual one off or limited edition furniture and artworks for clients and collectors.
 His online design think-tank, DeTnk, continues to identify new talent while publishing the Collectable Design Market Report, a highly anticipated annual analysis of auction house data on this growing market.

 His experience of working on existing structures, whether medieval châteaux in France or listed buildings with complex planning regulations in Britain, coupled with his acute awareness of the short life spans of contemporary architecture (many modern buildings are only built to last a few decades), has made Rabih a passionate advocate of what he calls, “Quiet Architecture,” where instead of razing and rebuilding, architects should repurpose existing structures where possible with intelligence, subtlety and wit.